jmrr/phd_thesis/Corrections/list_of_changes.md

 1. There are a few repetitions of concepts across the thesis and the overall ‘story’ is sometimes fragmented.
 Remove the repetitions and improve the flow of the description as discussed during the viva.

+ - [x] I have proof-read and revised the general flow of the story.
+I have removed repetitions, in particular those pertaining to Chapter 5, removing Section 5.4.3 as it had too much overlap with Section 5.4.4.

 2. Define all key terms in a table

  - [x] I have included all the key terms in a glossary section before the introduction.
 The key terms are the following: